-Different rates apply whether the work is performed on normal work days, rest days or public holidays, and whether during or outside normal working hours.
+Different rates apply depending on whether the work is performed on normal work days, rest days or public holidays, and whether during or outside normal working hours.

 Overtime on normal work days